WinVector/sigr/extras/RateDiffs.md

     ## [1] "Fisher's Exact Test for Count Data: (odds.ratio=1.755, p=0.0268)."

 All of the above methods are standard and serviceable.
-However, there is some value in a quick direct calculation of the probabilities arising from the actual problem at hand.
+Notice the difference in Bernoulli processes calculation was closest to the empirical estimate.
+And, there is some value in a quick direct calculation of the probabilities arising from the actual problem at hand.
 Approximations and assumptions we have not needed do not need to be later explained.